Neonatal Abstinence Syndrome

 able to secure financial help through the legal system.
 If your child

-was born with NAS, contact our opiate lawyers at the Domina Law Group
+was born with NAS, contact our Nebraska opiate injury lawyers at the Domina

-today to learn more about what your legal options are and discuss your
+Law Group today to learn more about what your legal options are and discuss

 What Problems Can Neonatal Abstinence Syndrome Cause?

 The use of opiates and illicit substances by a pregnant mother can put

 the health of their unborn child at serious risk.
 The use of these types

 of drugs is also connected to a lower likelihood of the mother seeking